Nusach (Jewish custom)

+The texts of siddurim used by the array of Jewish ethnic divisions and religious movements include Baladi-rite prayer, nusach Ashkenaz, nusach Sefard, nusach edot haMizraḥ, Italian nusach, and nusach Ari.

-Textual nusach is distinct from musical nusach, which refers to the musical style or tradition of a community, particularly the chant used for recitative prayers such as the Amidah.
+A textual nusach is distinct from a musical nusach, the latter referring to a community's musical style or tradition, particularly the chanted melodies used for the Amidah and other recitative prayers.

 Meanings

 Nusach primarily means "text" or "version", the correct wording of a religious text or liturgy.
 Thus, the nusach tefillah is the text of the prayers, either generally or in a particular community.

 In common use, nusach has come to signify the entire liturgical tradition of the community, including the musical rendition.
 It is one example of minhag, which includes traditions on Jewish customs of all types.

 Varieties

 Nusach Ashkenaz

-Nusach Ashkenaz is the style of service conducted by Ashkenazi Jews, originating from central and eastern Europe.
-It is the shortest lengthwise (except for the "Baladi" Yemenite Nusach).
+Nusach Ashkenaz is the style of service conducted by Ashkenazi Jews, who originated between western and eastern Europe.
+It is the shortest nusach lengthwise, except for the Yemenite Baladi-rite prayer.

-It may be subdivided into the German, or western, branch ("Minhag Ashkenaz"), used in western and central Europe, and the Polish/Lithuanian branch ("Minhag Polin"), used in eastern Europe, the United States and among Ashkenazim, particularly those who identify as "Lithuanian", in Israel.
+It may be subdivided into the German, or western, branch ("Minhag Ashkenaz"), used in West and Central Europe, and the Polish–Lituanian branch ("Minhag Polin"), used in Eastern Europe, the United States, and among other Ashkenazim, particularly those who identify as Lithuanian in Israel.